'What the Hack' happens when TomTom’s hackathons go fully virtual?

 Our hackathon – which we lovingly call 'What the Hack' – happens every year as part of our innovation program, TomTom Lab.
 The difference with this year, as with the last, was that our traditionally in-person event went virtual.
 But what changes when we go virtual?
 I'm going to give you a behind-the-scenes look at four things I experienced as a participant of a virtual TomTom hackathon!

-At TomTom, we have a fully hybrid way of working (we call it Working at TomTom, or W@TT for short).
+At TomTom, we have a fully flexible way of working.
 Together with our teams, we choose to work in the office or from home (or even from abroad) depending on the activity.
 So, while we may miss some of the glitz and glamor of an in-person event, myself and the 600+ global participants are used to hybrid working – the online format didn’t impact us.

 We also worked with product managers, pitching coaches and senior graphic designers, who supported us online and in person throughout the entire hackathon.
 It felt like everyone was looking out for each other, like we all knew this was bigger than just a competition.
 We're all developing important technologies that empower us to give location meaning at TomTom.